swiss-territorial-data-lab/proj-rooftops/README.md

 ### Overview

 The set of scripts is dedicated to the segmentation of objects in images.
 The segmentation is based on a deep learning method using [SAM](https://github.com/facebookresearch/segment-anything) (Segment-Anything Model).
 The final product is a vector layer of detected objects on the selected roofs.

-### Data

-In addition to the general data, the image segmentation workflow uses the following input data:

-- True orthophotos of the canton of Geneva: processed from aerial image acquired by the State of Geneva in 2019.
-RGB tiff images with a spatial resolution of about 7 cm/px.
-Images are available on request from SITG.
-- Image tile shapes: vector shapefile of the true orthophoto tiles available on request from SITG.

 ### Script description